aws-samples/sample-support-ai-agents/optira-core/es-optira-collector/README.md

-# Q Support Insights (QSI) - AWS Support Collection Deployment
+# Support Insights - AWS Support Collection Deployment

 This repository contains scripts and resources to automate the deployment of AWS Lambda functions in designated member accounts.
-The deployed resources collect and upload AWS Support data (AWS Support Cases, AWS Health Events, and Trusted Advisor Checks) to an existing Amazon S3 bucket in the Data Collection Central account.
-The collected data can be utilized with Amazon Q to analyze and gain insights into your support cases, service health events, and Trusted Advisor recommendations.
+The deployed resources collect and upload AWS Support cases data to an existing Amazon S3 bucket in the Data Collection Central account.
+The collected data can be utilized with Amazon Q to analyze and gain insights into your support cases.

 ## Prerequisites